How to Prepare for a High Net Worth Divorce in California

 How Is Property Divided in a California Divorce?

-As a community property state, California considers all property and assets acquired during the course of the marriage to be jointly owned (“community property”), meaning that both partners are entitled to their fair share.
+As a community property state, California considers all property and assets acquired during the marriage to be jointly owned (“community property”), meaning that both partners are entitled to their fair share.
 This can include items like both spouses’ income, outstanding debts, and anything else purchased through joint funds during the marriage.

 Common items that qualify as community property in a California divorce include: